 Sometimes the nature of a SEND difficulty is so complex, that we may have to offer a creative or bespoke curriculum in order for them to succeed.
 This may include a balance of core subjects with some optional subjects which aims to enable students to make progress in nationally recognised qualifications and life skills.
 This would be assessed on a case-by-case basis.

 3. The Key Principles of Inclusion

 We recognise that Inclusion is:

-- A process (reviewed using the 'graduated response'), not a fixed point to be reached; - About the rights of the child and social justice;
+A process (reviewed using the 'graduated response'), not a fixed point to be reached;